15.092 BF368 - Gracillariidae - Phyllocnistinae - Phyllocnistis unipunctella

 Confusion Species: One of three very similar phyllocnistis species

-Distribution: (Last record: 12 September 2024 at Belper ) – Nationally a common species – Derbyshire status uncertain/unknown due to so few records, but probably reasonable common on Populus species – Leaf Mines are recorded
+Distribution: (Last record: 28 October 2025 at King George Playing Fields Derby ) – Nationally a common species – Derbyshire status uncertain/unknown due to so few records, but probably reasonable common on Populus species – Leaf Mines are recorded

 Wingspan: 7-8mm